 "There's a lot that we have to learn before we just start injecting those cells into people and hoping for a better outcome," Turpen said.

-The FDA has continued to warn against the marketing of stem cell procedures as having health benefits, since little research has been conducted and published.
+the marketing of stem cell procedures as having health benefits, since little research has been conducted and published.
 The FDA said some clinics have even falsely advertised that their treatments are reviewed by the agency.

-In June, a federal judge granted the FDA an injunction against a Florida stem cell company accused of marketing bogus stem cell treatment.
+the FDA an injunction against a Florida stem cell company accused of marketing bogus stem cell treatment.

 "You don't want to be putting stuff into your body that hasn't been approved by the FDA is the bottom line, because you just don't know," Turpen said.
 "You really don't know."

-In Lincoln, Premiere Orthopedics recently started offering stem cell injections, in addition to its other orthopedic services.
+recently started offering stem cell injections, in addition to its other orthopedic services.

 Dr. Thomas Harbert, an orthopedic surgeon certified in Nebraska said the focus of his clinic is on arthritic pain.